SunnySunnia/Longitudinal-Project/Longitudinal-Trajectory.md

 * posterior probabilities for group assignment: given the modeled trajectory, what is the probability of a group assignment.
         -

-###Application/Approach with EEG data:
+###Application on EEG data:
 ------------------------

-**Goal**
+**Result of the project**:

-- find trends/general trajectories of the EEG measurements for normal and autism group
+*	We found the trends and trajectory model of the EEG measurements for each groups: normal, high risk, and diagnosed with autism.
-- given a set of measures over time from a new subject,  able to compare against the group trajectories and determine whether the new trajectories are more likely to belong to the normal group or the autism group
+*	given a set of measures over time from a new subject, we are able to compare against the group trajectories and determine whether the new trajectories are more likely to belong to the normal group or the autism group
-	- risk assessment given not just a one-time measurement but a trajectory of measurements
+*	risk assessment given not just a one-time measurement but a trajectory of measurements

 **Data Structure**
 - multiple records for one subject (at time points 3, 6, 9, 12, 18, 24, 36 months of age)